JobLine Listings

 PAY RATE: $16.34 per hour

-This is a part-time position, approximately 20 hours per week.
-Candidates must be available to work budgeted hours during open hours of the library: Monday through Saturday 9:30am – 6:00pm.
+This is a part-time position, approximately 24 hours per week.
+Candidates must be available to work budgeted hours during open hours of the library: Monday through Thursday 8:30am – 9:00pm, Friday 8:30am – 8:00pm, Saturday 8:30am – 7:00pm and Sunday 10:00am – 6:00pm.
 Some Saturday hours will be required.
-Training for this position will begin mid to late February at another library branch in preparation for the reopening of Midtown Carnegie in March.
 As a condition of employment, work schedules may change as necessary to best provide user services and to meet the Library’s responsibility to the citizens of Greene County.

 Excellent Part Time Benefits include Paid Time Off and holiday pay.
 Employee Assistance Program, Vision and Dental insurance, Telehealth and a retirement savings plan are also available.